ibm-industrial/opcua-to-ibmiotp/README.md

 * Optional (for testing purposes): install an OPC UA client on your local machine and connect to the OPC UA server using the ocp.tcp address

 ## IoT Platform
+The IoT platform is used to receive MQTT events (https is possible as well).
 * create an [Internet of Things Platform service](https://cloud.ibm.com/catalog/services/internet-of-things-platform) and note down your Internet of Things Organization ID, e.g. *lt9l36*
 * create an Internet of Things *device*, which represents the interface to the Node-RED application; note down the *Device Type* (e.g. *OPCUA*), *Device ID* (e.g. *OPCUA1*) and the *Authentication Token*